Bayesian local clustering of functional data via semi-Markovian random partitions: Local clustering of functions via basis expansion

 Three aspects are crucial to satisfying the desired local clustering property for functional data expressed through \eqref{eq:basis_expansion}: i) for each $i$, there should be a dependence between contiguous $c_{ik}$, ii) this dependence should result in actual functional clustering rather than merely clustering the basis coefficients, and iii) the resulting curves should exhibit sufficient regularity in terms of smoothness.
 Issues i) and ii) are addressed through tailored random partition models defining the latent variables in $\mathbf{C}$, while issue iii) is resolved by appropriately defining the prior process generating the atoms $\theta_{kj}^*$.

 While any dependent random partition model, including the tRPM of \citet{page_DependentModelingTemporal_2022}, may address issue i), issue ii) requires specific justification based on the characteristics of the basis expansion employed.
-Notably, an important property of $d$-degree B-splines is that a function is fully determined within the $k$-th subinterval $ D_k \in D$ by its $d+1$ contiguous parameters \( \theta_{i,k}, \ldots, \theta_{i,k+d} \).
+Notably, an important property of $d$-degree B-splines is that a function is fully determined within the $k$th subinterval $\mathcal{D}_k \in \mathcal{D}$, where the subintervals define the partition of $\mathcal{D}$ induced by the B-spline knots, by its $d+1$ contiguous parameters \( \theta_{i,k}, \ldots, \theta_{i,k+d} \).
 Therefore, for two curves to be \textsl{locally} identical, it suffices that they share $d+1$ contiguous parameters.
 Consequently, it becomes clear that the tRPM of \citet{page_DependentModelingTemporal_2022}, which ensures continuity in cluster membership across transitions between adjacent clusters, is insufficient to match the order of the B-spline basis.
-Motivated by this limitation, we propose a more flexible semi-Markovian random partition model (smRPM) in Section \ref{sec:smRPM}.
+Motivated by this limitation, we propose a more flexible semi-Markovian random partition model (smRPM) in Section~\ref{sec:smRPM}.
+It is important to note that, as previously discussed, the choice of $K$ determines the size of the subintervals $\mathcal{D}_k$, the latter being equal to the total length of $\cal D$ divided by $(K-d)$, which in turn sets the minimum scale at which two or more curves can overlap.
+In the following, we assume that $K$ is fixed.
+Such choice should be done on a case-by-case basis, guided by pragmatic considerations specific to each application.

 Before constructing the proposed smRPM, we briefly discuss how we propose to address point iii).
 The prior distribution for the $\theta^*_{kj}$ is defined conditionally on the local clusters $\mathbf{C}$.
 As in \citet{lang_BayesianPSplines_2004}, we enforce contiguous $\theta^*_{kj}$ to be similar to prevent erratic curve behavior.
 However, under our local clustering framework, the notion of contiguity extends beyond simple adjacency because different clusters at basis $k-1$ may merge into a single cluster at basis $k$.
 Accordingly, the general $\theta^*_{kj}$ should remain close to the previous $\theta^*_{k-1,l}$ for each cluster $l$ that is absorbed into cluster $j$ at basis $k$.